Cynthia Miller-Idriss

 MSNBC Columnist

 Cynthia Miller-Idriss is a professor in the School of Public Affairs and the School of Education at American University, where she directs the Polarization and Extremism Research and Innovation Lab (PERIL).
-Her most recent book is "Hate in the Homeland: The New Global Far Right."
+Her most recent book is "Man Up: The New Misogyny and the Rise of Violent Extremism."

 Cynthia Miller-Idriss is a professor in the School of Public Affairs and the School of Education at American University, where she directs the Polarization and Extremism Research and Innovation Lab (PERIL).
-Her most recent book is "Hate in the Homeland: The New Global Far Right."
+Her most recent book is "Man Up: The New Misogyny and the Rise of Violent Extremism."

 Latest from Cynthia Miller-Idriss